 Target Free Museum Field Trips for Title 1 Schools

-Title 1 Shelby County (TN) schools and metropolitan area schools with groups in grades 4-12 can receive free museum admission through a grant from the Target.
-In spring 2017, Title 1 schools in neighboring counties are also invited to apply for the limited school group museum field trip slots available.
+Title 1 Shelby County (TN) schools and metropolitan area schools with groups in grades 4-12 can receive free museum admission and bus transportation through a grant from the Target.
+This academic year, any Title 1 school in the counties of Shelby, Tipton, and Fayette in Tennessee, DeSoto in Mississippi and Crittenden in Arkansas may apply for the free field trip.
+However, only Shelby County schools are provided transportation.
+There is a limited number of school group museum field trip slots available.
 Trips may be scheduled for weekends.
-Bus transportation available for school groups in Shelby County on weekdays only.
-Educators or administrators, submit your school group's application by May 5, 2017 to schedule your trip now through May 19.
+Bus transportation available on weekdays only for school groups in Shelby County.
+Educators or administrators, submit your school group's application by May 4, 2018 to schedule your trip now through May 18.

 Book and Author Series

 This monthly event draws authors who have written about the civil rights movement that include personal recollections of events that shaped the nation and impacted on the world.
 Topics delve into investigations, conspiracy theories, and historical accounts that have survived generations.
 The Book and Author Series is made possible by support from the Slomo and Cindy Silvian Foundation (NY).